timstoop/cis-in-goss/README.md

 - Debian Wheezy
 - 64 bit machine

 It checks against the [CIS Security Benchmarks](https://benchmarks.cisecurity.org/) for Wheezy, version v1.0.0 - 12-31-2015.
+I'm currently trying to add all scored items, some non-scored do get in as well.
+In developer terms, a missing scored item is a bug, a missing non-scored item is a feature request.

 ## Usage